 - Expected Time to Completion: 18 to 24 months

 Northwest Technical College offers an online certificate in medical coding.
 Students learn how to manage and organize medical data such as training materials, medical facility records, medical research reports, and official documents.
-The program consists of 29 credit-hours, including courses in medical office procedures, medical billing insurance, medical language applications, inpatient billing, ICD-10-CM, medical terminology, and pathophysiology.
+The program consists of 30 credit hours, including courses in medical office procedures, medical billing insurance, medical language applications, inpatient billing, ICD-10-CM, medical terminology, and pathophysiology.

-Most of the credits earned in this certificate program can be applied to the 60-credit associate of applied science (AAS) degree or the 42-credit medical coding diploma.
-Those looking to start a career in the field may find this program ideal for their upskilling needs, and graduates of this program are qualified for positions in healthcare facilities such as clinics, hospitals, long-term care facilities, dental offices, and home health agencies as well as for roles in government agencies, insurance companies, and public health organizations.
+Most of the credits earned in this certificate program can be applied to the 60-credit associate of applied science (AAS) degree or the 40-credit medical coding diploma.
+Those looking to start a career in the field may find this program ideal for their upskilling needs.
+Graduates of this program are qualified for positions in healthcare facilities such as clinics, hospitals, long-term care facilities, dental offices, home health agencies, and roles in government agencies, insurance companies, and public health organizations.